port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 ![Packages' page with the new package](../../../static/img/setup-your-port/self-service-portal/entities/PackageFirstListing.png)

-In the next section we will talk about **Pages**.
+In the next section, we will talk about **Pages**.
 Pages are components that represent blueprints and specific entities.
-Under a page view one could find the specific data of an entity within its context.
+Under a page view, one could find the specific data of an entity within its context.